 The money model

-A dual-rate credit economy — buy ≥ par ≥ payout — where the platform spread is the only fee and every value carries an explicit currency and scale.
+A dual-rate credit economy (buy ≥ par ≥ payout) where the platform spread is the only fee and every value carries an explicit currency and scale.

 Almost the whole model follows from three of those rates, ordered buy ≥ par ≥ payout.
 You pay the buy rate to acquire a credit.
 The platform backs and cashes out each credit at par.
-A creator settles earned credits at payout, which equals par.
+A seller settles earned credits at payout, which equals par.

-The gap between buy and par is the platform spread — the single place the platform takes a margin.
+The gap between buy and par is the platform spread, the single place the platform takes a margin.

 Amount: a currency and a scale

-A value should never lose track of what currency it's in.
-So every Amount carries its currency with it: it's { currency, minor, __brand }, where minor is a bigint of minor units (cents, for USD) and Currency is the string union 'CREDIT' | 'USD'.
+Every Amount carries its currency: the shape is { currency, minor, __brand }, where minor is a bigint of minor units (cents, for USD) and Currency is the string union 'CREDIT' | 'USD'.
 Minor units are exact integers, so large platform totals never lose precision the way a number does past 2^53.

 const price = toAmount('CREDIT', 1000n); // 10.00 CREDIT